 The big issue I encountered when switching to markdown we're the formatting of the code snippets on the site.
 I use the Google Code Prettify to make my code samples look pimpin'.
 To make your code sample look good, you need to wrap your code samples like this:

-Out the box the Umbraco conversation tool does not do this and will render any code it finds like this:
+Out of the box, the Umbraco conversation tool does not do this and will render any code it finds like this:

 In this tutorial, I will show you how to rectify this problem and get Umbraco to automatically render HTML so this works.